Staying Engaged Beyond the Election

 Share this article

-This edition went to press prior to Election Day 2024
+This article went to press prior to Election Day 2024

 As the 2024 election season has come to a close, it is important to stay engaged.
 Right after any election, it is common for people to pay less attention to politics.
 If this applies to you, I recommend that you stay vigilant and take nothing for granted.
 At all levels of government, we must continue to fight back against attacks on our rights and fight for working families across the nation.
 The only way we can improve our lives is by staying engaged.